 Risk factors

-The biggest risk factor for cutaneous melanomas is exposure to ultra-violet (UV) radiation from the sun or other sources, such solariums (sun beds).
+The biggest riskthe possibility that something bad will happen factor for cutaneous melanomas is exposure to ultra-violet (UV) radiation from the sun or other sources, such solariums (sun beds).
 Other potential risk factors include:

 - A history of childhood tanning and/or sunburn.